-Facts, Curiosities and Interesting Things about the Royal Pavilion
+Facts, Curiosities and Interesting Things about the Royal Pavilion in Brighton

 1. A palace fit for a king